wiiu-env/EnvironmentLoader/README.md

 sd:\wiiu\environments\installer\modules\setup\00_mocha.rpx
 sd:\wiiu\environments\installer\modules\setup\01_installer_launcher.rpx
 ```

+When you start the EnvironmentLoader a selection menu appears.
+Use Y on the Gamepad to set a default enviroment.
+To open the selection menu when a default enviroment is set, hold X on the Gamepad while launching the EnvironmentLoader.

 When launching an given enviroment, all `.rpx` files in `[ENVIRONMENT]/modules/setup` will be run.
 - Make sure not to call `exit` in the setup payloads